draphyz/DDD/README.md

 ![Alt Architecture on query side](https://github.com/draphyz/DDD/blob/entityframework/Doc/QuerySide.png)

+**Message handling**

+In a message-based application, 3 types of messages can be handled :

+-	a command : a message that carries data about an operation that changes the state of the application
+-	a query : a message that carries data about an operation that reads the state of the application
+-	an event : a message that carries data about something that happened in the application

+Commands and queries are usually handled synchronously and events asynchronously.
+Some events called "domain events" capture an occurrence of something that happened in the domain and that is considered important by business experts.
+These events generally register a change in the state of the application (more precisely the change of an aggregate) and occur during the processing of a command.
+It is important to transactionally record this change and the associated event(s).
+A simple way is to record them in the same database.

 **Model**

 The model considered is a simplified model reflecting the life cycle of a medical prescription and, in particular, of a pharmaceutical prescription.
 This life cycle can be summarized by the following diagram.